cbg-ethz/smallgenomeutilities/README.md

 Given a multiple sequence alignment, remove loci with a gap fraction above a certain threshold.

 ### minority_freq
 Extract frequencies of minority variants from multiple samples.
-A region of interest is also supported
+A region of interest is also supported.